 - Duck Brand Clear Packing Tape – I’ve found that this brand works the best for repairing long tears on pages and for reinforcing the binding of a book.

 - Transparent Tape- 3/4″ works well for small tears on pages.
 Place tape on both sides of the tear for extra durability.

 - Long Handle Stapler– This can be a pricey tool, but works very well for pages that have come loose in staple bound books.
 You generally find that the books ordered from book clubs like Scholastic or Troll have staple binding.

 - Eraser- Takes stray pencil marks that little ones may have made on pages.

-- Drying Rack– This won’t fit in your book doctor bag, but it sure does come in handy when a book falls into the bathtub.
+- Drying Rack– This won’t fit in your book doctor bag, but it sure does come in handy when a book gets wet.
 Fan the pages out over the drying rack and allow to air dry.

 P.S.
 Have you signed up for our FREE newsletter?
 Each week you get lots of literacy goodies delivered to your inbox.
 Take a second and sign-up HERE.